Find Affordable College Courses

 Associate Degrees in Biological & Biomedical Sciences (Other)

 There are 9 colleges and univerities across the nation that offer an associate degree in biomedical science.
-Among those who recently graduated from the schools offering this degree, the majority were women, and 60% were students from underrepresented racial-ethnic groups.
+Among those who recently graduated from the schools offering this degree, the majority were women, and 68% were students from underrepresented racial-ethnic groups.
+Also, 0.2% of biomedical science graduates were international students.

 Education Levels of Biomedical Science Majors

-During the 2020-2021 academic year, 294 students earned their associate degree in biomedical science.
+During the most recent year for which data is available, 528 people earned their associate degree in biomedical science.
 This makes it the 143rd most popular associate degree program in the country.

 The following table shows the number of diplomas awarded in biomedical science at each degree level.